bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-3-integrate-api.md

 ## Add a database

-In the purview of this tutorial, we will provide config and initialization code for both Firebase and MySQL databases.
+In this section of the tutorial, we will provide config and initialization code for both Firebase and MySQL databases.
 Depending on the database you choose to integrate your app with, use the configuration instructions specific to your setup.

 For Firebase configuration instructions, see [Set up Firebase database](#set-up-firebase-database).